WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

-We can see that, since we've set `HeadAttribute = Lhs.HeadAttribute` and `TailAttribute = Lhs.TailAttribute` in the body of the types above, the head and tail attribute of `Lhs` and `Rhs` is transferred from `Lhs` and `Rhs` to the newly synthesized class now.
+We can see that, since we've set `HeadAttribute = Lhs.HeadAttribute` and `TailAttribute = Lhs.TailAttribute` in the body of the types above, the head and tail attribute of `Lhs` and `Rhs` is transferred from `Lhs` and `Rhs` to the newly synthesized type now.
 The value is stored in the type `HeadAttribute` and `TailAttribute`.

 Then we've got our functions which make the compiler to receive input like